Shougo/dpp.vim/README.md

 > Dark Powered Plugin manager for Vim/neovim

-If you don't want to configure plugins, you don't have to use the plugin.
+If you don't want to configure plugins, you don't have to use the plugin manager.
 It does not work with zero configuration.
-You can use other plugins.
+You can use other plugin managers.

 [![Doc](https://img.shields.io/badge/doc-%3Ah%20dpp-orange.svg)](doc/dpp.txt)